 For Seniors: Set Up Speech Recognition on a Laptop

-If your laptop doesn’t have a built-in microphone (most do), plug a headset with a microphone into your laptop headset ports.
+If you have dexterity challenges from a condition such as arthritis, you might prefer to speak commands using a technology called speech recognition rather than type them.
+If your laptop doesn’t have a built-in microphone (most do), plug a headset with a microphone into your laptop headset ports (see your owner’s manual if you’re not sure where they’re located).

-Select the type of microphone you’re using and then click Next.
+In the resulting Set Up Speech Recognition dialog box, select the type of microphone that you’re using and then click Next.

-Document review allows Windows to review your documents and e-mail to help it recognize the way you typically phrase things.
+In the resulting dialog box, choose whether to enable or disable document review, which allows Windows to review your documents and e-mail to help it recognize the way you typically phrase things.
+Click Next.

-To stop Speech Recognition, click the Close button on the Control Panel.
-To start the Speech Recognition feature again, choose Start→Control Panel→Ease of Access and then click the Start Speech Recognition link.
-To learn more about Speech Recognition commands, click the Take Speech Tutorial link in the Speech Recognition Options window accessed from the Ease of Access window of the Control Panel.
+To stop Speech Recognition, click the Close button on the Speech Recognition Control Panel.
+To start the Speech Recognition feature again, from the Control Panel choose Ease of Access and then click the Start Speech Recognition link.
+To learn more about Speech Recognition commands, click Speech Recognition from the Ease of Access panel and then click the Take Speech Tutorial link in the Speech Recognition Options window.